esciencecenter-digital-skills/Natural-language-processing/episodes/episode02.md

 ```
 Indeed there a no more double spaces.

-Now we are ready to split the text into sentences based on points.
+Now we are ready to split the text into sentences based on points:
 ```python
 sentences = corpus_sentences.split(". ")
 ```
-What this does it that the corpus_sentences is split up every time a `. `is found, and the results are stored in a python list.
+What this does it that the `corpus_sentences` is split up every time a `. `is found, and the results are stored in a python list.

 If we print the first 20 items in the resulting list, we can see that indeed the data is split up into sentences, but there are some mistakes, where for example a new sentence is defined because the word 'mister' was abbreviated which also resulted in a new sentence definition.
 This shows that these kind of steps will never be fully perfect, but it good enough to proceed.